-Bot Bowl IV is the fourth AI competition in Blood Bowl and will happen (virtually) at the IEEE Conference of Games 2022.
+Bot Bowl IV is the fourth AI competition in Blood Bowl and happened (virtually) at the IEEE Conference of Games 2022.

 Format

-Bot Bowl IV will have the same format as last year but with a few minor changes.
-The framework also offers a few new features and improvements that will empower bot developers.
-Group submissions are allowed but each person can only be part of one bot submission.
+Bot Bowl IV had the same format as the previous year but with a few minor changes.
+The framework also offered a few new features and improvements that will empower bot developers.
+Group submissions were allowed but each person could only be part of one bot submission.
 Each group must have a team leader that will receive any prize money they win and the lead will be responsible of sharing it with the group.

 Round-robin

-In the round-robing tournament, each bot will play 10 matches against each other and the tournament winner will be determined based on the following point system: 3 points for winning, 1 point for a draw, 0 points for a loss.
-In case of a tie, the bot with the highest score, and then inflicted casualties will win.
+In a round-robing tournament, each bot plays 10 matches against each other and the tournament winner will be determined based on the following point system: 3 points for winning, 1 point for a draw, 0 points for a loss.
+In case of a tie, the bot with the highest score, and then inflicted casualties would win.

 Match Rules